Julian1777/VisionPilot/README.md

 - **Mapillary** for sign detection
 - **BDD** for vehicle and pedestrian detection

-## 📚 Datasets & Sources

-> **Note:** The datasets folder is not included in the repository.
-You must download and prepare all datasets yourself.
-The following structure and subfolders are required for the code to work—please organize your downloaded and processed datasets to match this layout:

-- **Lane Detection:**
-  - Place CU Lane Dataset in `datasets/lane-detection/`
-  - Processed Culane with sorted masks, images, and annotations in `lane-detection/processed/` and raw data in `lane-detection/raw/`
-- **Traffic Sign Classification:**
-  - Place GTSRB Dataset in the appropriate subfolder
-- **Traffic Sign Detection:**
-  - Place unprocessed Mapillary Sign Dataset in `datasets/traffic-sign/raw`
-  - Processed dataset for yolov8 format in `datasets/traffic-sign/processed-yolo/`
-- **Traffic Light Detection & Classification:**
-  - Place unprocessed DLDT & LISA Datasets in `datasets/traffic-light/raw`
-  - Combined DLDT & LISA datasets sorted by light state in `datasets/traffic-light/processed/merged_dataset`
-  - Combined dataset processed for YOLO training in `datasets/traffic-light/processed/yolo_dataset`
-- **Vehicle & Pedestrian Detection:**
-  - Place BDD100K in `datasets/vehicle-pedestrian/` (download from Kaggle profile)
-- **Debug Visualizations:**
-  - Place traffic light debug visualizations in `datasets/traffic-light/debug_visualizations/`
-  - Place results visualizations in `results/traffic-sign-classification/visualizations/` and `results/vehicle-pedestrian/visualizations/`

 ## 📊 Results

 For qualitative and quantitative results, see the demo section above and the `results/` folder for visualizations, metrics, and sample outputs.
 Example outputs include: